 The European Union is a substantial producer of milk and milk products and they are integrated in the common market organisation (CMO).

 Milk production takes place in all EU countries and represents a significant proportion of the value of EU agricultural output.
-Total EU milk production is estimated at around 170 million tonnes per year (2017 data).
-The main producers are Germany, France, the United Kingdom, Poland, the Netherlands and Italy.
+Total EU milk production is estimated at around 155 million tonnes per year.
+The main producers are Germany, France, Poland, the Netherlands, Italy and Spain.
 Together they account for almost 70% of the EU production.

 Farm and dairy herd sizes vary enormously, as do yields.
 However, as the dairy sector develops throughout the EU, variations in yield and other technical factors have been reduced – less developed dairy producers are rapidly catching up with those who had restructured and modernised first.